 Here I was in the Dolomites.
 I’m very fond of this picture because the place was magnificent and it was quite a challenge to capture that light at sunset.

-For the editing I used the same steps as the previous photos, but I also used VSCO to enhance the light that looked like an oil painting.
+For the editing I used the same steps as the previous photos, but I also used VSCO editing tools to enhance the light that looked like an oil painting.

 You share your photos with a large following on Instagram.
 How important is this online community to you, and what effect has it had on your art and photography?